Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

 Current research primarily focuses on the quark sector of the partonic structure within nuclei, but it is crucial to also investigate SRC contributions in the gluonic sector.
-Short-range nucleon pairs exhibit a denser local environment and higher momenta with significant virtuality, closely tied to strong interactions.
+Short-range nucleon pairs, which exhibit a denser local environment and higher momenta with significant virtuality, are closely tied to strong interactions.
 To gain deeper insights, it is important to explore the distributions of gluons, the mediators of strong interactions, within nuclei.
-The investigation of gluonic probes to SRCs can be done through heavy flavor production in deep inelastic scattering (DIS)~ \cite{Aschenauer:2017oxs,Xu:2019wso,Hatta:2019ocp}.
+The investigation of gluonic probes to SRCs can be done through heavy flavor production in deep inelastic scattering (DIS)~ \cite{Aschenauer:2017oxs,Xu:2019wso,Hatta:2019ocp,Sun:2021pyw}.
 Recent studies have examined gluon parton distribution functions in nuclear environments and proposed a linear relationship between the magnitude of the gluon EMC effect and the cross section of sub-threshold photoproduction of $J/\psi$~\cite{Wang:2024cpx}, a process dominated by gluonic SRC contributions.
 However, our current knowledge in this area is limited.
 Early attempts at sub-threshold $J/\psi$ production from a carbon target at Jefferson Laboratory did not yield any observed events~\cite{Bosted:2008mn}.
+In Ref.\,\cite{Pybus:2024ifi}, a new measurement of $J/\psi$ photoproduction from nuclei, including one data point below the energy threshold of $8.2$\,GeV has been presented.
 Other experiments have mainly focused on near-threshold photoproduction of $J/\psi$~\cite{GlueX:2019mkq,GlueX:2023pev}, which can be used to search for pentaquark candidates.
-This highlights the necessity for further theoretical and experimental investigations to probe the contribution of gluons to SRCs in nuclei.
+This highlights the necessity for further theoretical and experimental investigations to probe the distribution of gluons bounded in SRC pairs.